dyannd/portfolio/README.md

 $npm install
 ```
 Deployed build on Netlify.
 View my portfolio on www.dyannd.com !
-## feel free to use my Portfolio as a template, must be sure to give me credit!
+## feel free to use my Portfolio as a template, just be sure to give me credit!